ysynoya/ysynoya.github.io/_pages/about.md

 I work at Shanghai University of Sport as a lecturer teaching data science.

-I am now working on mega sport events' sustainability and urban environment for sport and fitness using multi-source data.
-If you are seeking any form of academic coorperation, please feel free to email me at [yusiyi@sus.edu.cn](mailto:yusiyi@sus.edu.cn).
-Students who are interested in data science in sport events and public service system for sports and fitness are also welcome to apply for a master's degree.
+I am now working on mega sports events' sustainability and urban environment for sports and fitness using multi-source data.
+If you are seeking any form of academic cooperation, please feel free to email me at [yusiyi@sus.edu.cn](mailto:yusiyi@sus.edu.cn).
+Students who are interested in data science in sports events and the public service system for sports and fitness are also welcome to apply for a master's degree.

-I received the B.S. and Ph.D. degrees in Cartography and Geographic Information System from East China Normal University, advised by Bailang Yu (余柏蒗) and Jianping Wu (吴健平).
+I received the B.S. and Ph.D. degrees in Cartography and Geographic Information System from East China Normal University, advised by Bailang Yu (余柏蒗) and Jianping Wu (吴健平), respectively.

-My research interest includes statictical modelling on spatial data targeting urban issues.
+My research interest includes statistical modelling on spatial data targeting urban issues.

 # 🔥 News

 - *2025.04*: &nbsp;🎉🎉 One Paper accepted by JSTARS about Winter Olympic Venues' post-Game utilization using nighttime light data.
-- *2024.05*: &nbsp;🎉🎉 STRing  won 2nd prize in the 2024 RoboCup China Open in soccer SPL group.
+- *2024.05*: &nbsp;🎉🎉 STRing  won 1st prize in the 2024 RoboCup China Open in soccer SPL group.

 # 📝 Publications